sttp/Specification/Output/README.md

 #### Reduces First Cost

-GEP has been measured <sup>[[5](#user-content-ref5)]</sup> to have less than half the band width requirements of IEEE C37.118 <sup>[[1](#user-content-ref1)]</sup> when used with TCP and simple methods for lossless compression.
+A protocol similar to STTP called GEP has been measured <sup>[[5](#user-content-ref5)]</sup> to have less than half the band width requirements of IEEE C37.118 <sup>[[1](#user-content-ref1)]</sup> when used with TCP and simple methods for lossless compression.
 With the compression, a single signal or measurement point (i.e., an identifier, timestamp, value and quality code) requires only 2.5 bytes.
 By comparison, IEEE C37.118 requires 4.5 bytes per measurement on average.
 The signal-based GEP protocol incorporates Pub/Sub data exchange methods so that unnecessary data points need not be exchanged - thereby further reducing overall bandwidth requirements as compared to IEEE C37.118.

 #### Reduces Operating Cost

-GEP automatically exchanges and synchronizes measurement level meta-data using a GUID as the key value to allow the self-initialization and integration of rich meta-data with points from multiple connected synchrophasor networks.
+STTP will automatically exchange and synchronize measurement level meta-data using a GUID as the key value to allow the self-initialization and integration of rich meta-data with points from multiple connected synchrophasor networks.
 This eliminates the need to map measurements to a pre-defined set identifiers and dispenses with the cost and hassles of synchronization of individual utility configuration with a centralized registry.
 Permissions for data subscriptions can be grouped and filtered using expressions to assure that only the signals that are authorized are shared (for example, all phasors from a specified substation) while the set of points available is dynamically adjusted as PMUs come and go without the need for point-by-point administrator approval.

 #### An Enabling Technology